Dr. Sam Cathey

 "They called me to pastor, but I was just the preacher," Cathey told this writer, in an interview with The Christian View.
 "I was a senior in high school, wrapped up in playing ball.
 But I would go and preach on Wednesday night and Sunday morning and Sunday night.
 That was God’s plan, because I was learning how to communicate the Word of God.

 "People would brag on me and tell me how wonderful I was doing, but my home Pastor, Dr. T.L.
 Harris, would say, ‘It’s pathetic.
 You’ve got to work harder.
 You’ve got to study harder.’
 He was not an encourager—everything but that.
 Twenty seven of us came out of the First Baptist Church of Camden, Arkansas as preachers.
 We all respected Dr. Harris, but I don’t know that any of us liked him, because he didn’t like us.
 He was ugly to us.
 I don’t remember one word of encouragement from him, ever.
 But he still had a profound influence on my life, because he believed the Bible and taught it to me.
-He preached hard and didn’t compromise at all.

 "People say that God doesn’t use a dirty vessel.
 Yeah, he does.
 All of our vessels are dirty.
 Some are dirtier than others.
 But when any of us compare our vessel to Jesus Christ, we all come off dirty.
 But that may have been of God for him to be mean to us preacher boys, so we wouldn’t get cocky, so we wouldn’t get arrogant.
 We’d preach a sermon, and everybody would be bragging on us, and he would make a statement like, ‘Well, you’ve got a lot to learn, boy.
 Don’t think you’ve arrived.’
 It would just take the wind out of your sail.
-That may have been God holding all of us in check.

 "He wasn’t an emotional encouragement, but I didn’t have any ill will toward him.
 The fact is, in the latter years of his life, even when he was in a nursing home, every time I’d go back to Arkansas, I’d make a special trip to my hometown to see him, because I was grateful for everything he did for me."